meyerzz/url/README.md

 maintained.
-* See the `url/` directory in [`w3c/web-platform-tests`](https://github.com/w3c/web-platform-tests) for a maintained version of the test suite.
+* See the `url/` directory in [`w3c/web-platform-tests`](https://github.com/w3c/web-platform-tests) for a maintained version of the test suite and access auto fix.